Purpose

 PARTITION BY HASH(SYS_SESSION_ID) PARTITIONS 16;

-When executing an INSERT statement, the system automatically inserts the current session's session ID and session creation time into the SYS_SESSION_ID column and SYS_SESS_CREATE_TIME column, respectively.
+When executing an INSERT statement, the current session ID and session creation time are inserted into the SYS_SESSION_ID column and SYS_SESS_CREATE_TIME column by default.

-ON COMMIT DELETE ROWSoption (transactional temporary tables, which is the default option), a new transaction is started upon transaction completion, and theDELETEstatement is executed to remove temporary table data. - For temporary tables with the
+ON COMMIT DELETE ROWSoption (transactional temporary tables, which is also the default option), when a transaction ends, a new transaction is started to execute theDELETEstatement for deleting the temporary table data. - For temporary tables created with the

-ON COMMIT DELETE ROWS) Access to transactional temporary tables within a transaction can only be routed to the node where the transaction was initiated.Session-level temporary tables (
+ON COMMIT DELETE ROWS) Access to temporary tables within a transaction can only be routed to the node where the transaction was initiated.Session temporary tables (

-ON COMMIT PRESERVE ROWS) After a session accesses a temporary table, the OBServer node notifies the Proxy, restricting subsequent requests to the current session.
+ON COMMIT PRESERVE ROWS) After a session accesses a temporary table, the OBServer node notifies the proxy that subsequent requests from the proxy can only be sent to the current session.

-Similar to regular tables, you can successfully execute the DROP statement while executing DML operations.
-All data in the temporary table will be deleted.
-This behavior differs from Oracle, where the DROP statement can only be executed after all sessions no longer hold resources from the temporary table.
+Similar to regular tables, you can successfully execute a DROP statement while DML operations are still in progress, causing all data in the temporary table to be deleted.
+This behavior differs from Oracle, which waits until no sessions hold resources on the temporary table before allowing a DROP.

 |---|---|---|---|